Shopify/polaris/polaris.shopify.com/content/content/help-documentation.md

 Effective headings make it clear to readers which sections of a document are most relevant to their current tasks.
 The heading should directly reflect the result of any actions, or should summarize the content found within the section.

-Headings also provide them with a good sense of progress while they move from one task to the next.
+Headings also provide readers with a good sense of progress while they move from one task to the next.

 ### Low-level headings